 Example of a helpful survey question:

-One of the toughest parts of this business is customer’s choosing an up-sell or purchasing tickets to additional attractions.
+One of the toughest parts of this business is encouraging the customer to choose an up-sell or purchase tickets to additional attractions.
 Asking questions like those above will help you figure out if customers are aware of your attraction offerings and what will motivate them to purchase.

-The final step to improving your business through customer surveys is to follow-up with your customers and let them know that you take them seriously.
+The final step to improving your customer survey experience is to also follow up with your customers and let them know that you take them seriously.
 Show your guests that improvement is a top priority for you.

 If everything is on pen and paper, it will make it nearly impossible to track any meaningful data.
 There’s also a high possibility that you’ll lose the paper before you even get a chance to read it!